Before I was a writer, I was an artist.

 A what?
 A Feminenomenon!

-I designed this Chappell Roan fanpage with HTML and CSS coding, along with constructing a timeline and data visualizations.
-The site is no longer active, but the button below should take you to a screen recording.
+I designed this Chappell Roan fanpage with HTML/CSS, along with constructing a timeline and data visualizations.

 • History of Sesame Street

-I used Adobe Illustrator to create this infographic about the history and mechanics of Sesame Street.
+I used Adobe Illustrator to create this infographic about the history and mechanics of Sesame Street, one of my favorite childhood shows.
 This was a project for my Information Graphics course.